Airbus orders surge in November but lag Boeing

 Airbus last lost the annual order race in 2006 and has outdelivered its rival for the past nine years.

-November's new business for the EADS EAD.PA subsidiary is worth at least $16 billion at list prices and includes 100 orders for Airbus A320-family jets from an undisclosed buyer.
+November's new business for the EADS EAD.PA subsidiary is worth at least $16 billion (9 billion pounds) at list prices and includes 100 orders for Airbus A320-family jets from an undisclosed buyer.

 It also includes a final agreement to buy 36 single-aisle planes from China Aircraft Leasing Company, provisionally announced at the Farnborough Airshow in July.